 - with a PSA level between 4 and 10 have about a 1 in 4 chance of having prostate cancer.
 If the PSA is more than 10, the chance of having prostate cancer is over 50%.

 Not all doctors use the same PSA cutoff point when considering whether to do a prostate biopsy.
 Some may advise it if the PSA is 4 or higher, while others might recommend it at 2.5 or higher.
 Other factors, such as your age, race, and family history, may also come into play.

 The PSA test can also be useful if prostate cancer has already been diagnosed.

-- In men just diagnosed with prostate cancer, the PSA test can be used together with physical exam results and tumor grade (from the biopsy, described further on) to help decide if other tests (such as CT scans or bone scans) are needed.
+- men just diagnosed with prostate cancer, the PSA test can be used together with physical exam results and tumor grade (from the biopsy, described further on) to help decide if other tests (such as CT scans or bone scans) are needed.

-- The PSA test is a part of staging and can help tell if your cancer is likely to be still confined to the prostate gland.
+- PSA test is a part of staging and can help tell if your cancer is likely to still be confined to the prostate gland.
 If your PSA level is very high, your cancer has probably spread beyond the prostate.
 This may affect your treatment options, since some forms of therapy (such as surgery and radiation) are not likely to be helpful if the cancer has spread to the lymph nodes, bones, or other organs.

 PSA tests are also an important part of monitoring prostate cancer during and after treatment (see “Following PSA levels during and after treatment”).